What People Fear Most About Growing Old

 - People become too frail or sick to be able to socialize.

-As people age, they often become increasingly plagued with problems and needs that tear at them.
-For example, they may
+As people age, most become increasingly plagued with problems and needs that tear at their lives.
+Many

 - live with constant, deep, aching pain,

 - go from day to day without the comfort of simple conversation,

 - wonder how they will pay for their next round of chemo or dialysis,

 - fear yet welcome death and the relief it will bring or

 - hunger for a smile or a hug from someone.

 It’s not a pretty picture, and not all of these things happen to every person.

 This is why people should take steps early in life to prepare themselves for what is to come by doing whatever they can to build up their finances, maintain relationships and protect their health.